Hairpin 11 after 2018 TdF Stage 12.

-The Saint-Jean-de-Maurienne area of the French Alps has the greatest concentrations of famous Tour de France bike climbs than any other area of France.
-We travelled to this area twice to document the top climbs there and hope to return many more times - this is without a doubt a “must visit” location for any cyclist interested in experiencing some of the greatest bike climbs in the world.
+The Saint-Jean-de-Maurienne area of the French Alps has the greatest concentration of famous Tour de France bike climbs than any other area of France.
+We travelled to this area twice to document the top climbs there and hope to return many more times.
+This area is without a doubt a “must visit” location for any cyclist interested in experiencing some of the greatest bike climbs in the world.

 THE MOST FAMOUS CLIMB IN THE

 FEATURED 29 TIMES IN THE TOUR DE FRANCE

 Bernard Hinault sealed his 5th Tour victory on Alpe d’Huez 1985